Chambre d’été cocooning avec linge clair, tapis doux et lumière du matin

 The direct answer: lighten without making the room cold

 A cozy summer bedroom should not look like a winter bedroom.
-The goal remains the same: to feel good and sleep in a soft atmosphere, but the means change.
+The objective remains the same: to feel good and sleep in a gentle atmosphere, but the methods change.
 We remove overly warm layers, keep pleasant textures, and allow light to circulate better.

-The foundation works with calm colors, breathable linens, a well-placed rug, and few objects on surfaces.
-Summer coziness is based on lightness, not on an accumulation of throws and cushions.
+The basics involve calm colors, breathable linens, a well-placed rug, and few objects on surfaces.
+Summer coziness relies on lightness, not on an accumulation of throws and cushions.

-A rug remains appealing even in warm weather, especially if it's chosen for comfort upon waking.
+A rug remains interesting even in warm weather, especially if chosen for comfort when waking up.
 It can be visually lighter, brighter, or placed only in contact areas: bedside, foot of the bed, or reading nook.

 • replace heavy textiles with linen or cotton